 • 1

-The football season may be resting but warm summer days mean cricket and hours on the terraces at Old Trafford cricket ground, home of Lancashire County Cricket Club.
-Camp out in the shade of the pavilion for days during an international test match, or catch a high-speed twenty20 evening game under the floodlights.
-With the football over for the summer, relive the game’s drama with a tour of Manchester United’s Old Trafford stadium, the so-called ‘Theatre of Dreams’.
-Follow United legends’ footsteps through the players’ tunnel and into the changing rooms and imagine the tension in the manager’s dug-out.
-Admire contemporary stadium architecture – velodromes, gyms and arenas – condensed in SportCity to the east of the city centre.
-It is the new home of Manchester City and hosted the 2002 Commonwealth Games village.
+The football season might be over but warm summer days mean cricket and hours on the terraces at Emirates Old Trafford cricket ground, home of Lancashire County Cricket Club since 1864.
+Camp out in the shade of the pavilion for days during an international test match or catch a high-speed twenty20 evening game under the floodlights.

 • 2